casper-network/docs-archive/dapp-dev-guide/tutorials/kv-storage-tutorial.rst

 ^^^^^^^^^^^^^^^^^^^

 After compiling the contract, you need to deploy the compiled WASM to the network.
 This action installs the contract in the blockchain.

-Once the contract is deployed, you can use the Casper client to retrieve the contract session hash and the block hash where the contract is deployed.
+The following example shows you how to use the Casper client to retrieve the contract session hash and the block hash where the contract is deployed.
+The paths for the *secret-key* and *session-path* are relative to your system.
+You need to specify the paths on your machine to run the command.

 .. code-block:: bash

     casper-client put-deploy
         --chain-name <CHAIN-NAME>
         --node-address http://<HOST>:<PORT>
-        --secret-key /home/keys/secretkey.pem
+        --secret-key <PATH>/secretkey.pem
         --session-path  $HOME/kv-storage-contract/target/wasm32-unknown-unknown/release/contract.wasm
         --payment-amount 1000000000000